bineethk/bineethk.github.io/_pages/about.md

 # 🔥 News
-- *2023.06*: :partying_face: :partying_face: Our paper _Exploring the User Experience of an AI-based Smartphone Navigation Assistant for People with Visual Impairments_ accepted in **CHITALY'23**.
+- *2023.06*: 🎉🎉 Our paper _Exploring the User Experience of an AI-based Smartphone Navigation Assistant for People with Visual Impairments_ accepted in **CHITALY'23**.
-- *2023.02*: 🎉🎉 PhD dissertation submitted
+- *2023.02*: ✨✨ PhD dissertation submitted

 # 📝 Publications